Italy Road Trip: The Ultimate Bucket List Experience

 Florence

-Historic Florence is compact and walkable and could be seen in a day if you’re ruthless in your selections.
+Historic Florence is compact and walkable and could be seen in a day if you’re ruthless in your selections – and we are in our Florence in a day itinerary!

-Book everything in advance, whether that’s tickets, tours, or guides; this city never sheds itself of tourists, all clamoring to see the same things as you!
+Book everything in advance, whether that’s tickets, tours, or guides.
+This city never sheds itself of tourists, all clamouring to see the same things as you!

 Bologna

-If you have time, pop across to Modena to sample the famous Balsamic vinegar made there, and then Parma for the ham of the same name.
+If you have time, pop across to Modena to sample the famous Balsamic vinegar made there, and then Parma for Prosciutto di Parma, the delicious dry-cured ham only made in the area.
+Also in Modena is the Enzo Ferrari Museum, which Phil loved!

 Venice